 Need a haircut or shave?
 Just want to chat with the locals?
 Make an appointment at Shake Rag Barber Shop or its adjacent beauty salon, 301 State St. This barbershop is also becoming a cornerstone in the neighborhood.
 You can also see new murals next to the barbershop, including a “World Peace Mural” by Renda Writer on the back of the neighboring Fountain Square Players' building.

 Not only is this a great backdrop for photos — the land in front of it has become a gathering spot for community activities, including a Juneteenth Day celebration.
 There is also a Juneteenth Celebration planned at the SOKY Marketplace, which is near the Shake Rag district.World Peace Mural

 Bowling Green’s newest brewery Gasper Brewing Co. opened in early 2021 at 302 State St.

 For more information and exhibits about local Black history, plan a future visit to the African American Museum of Bowling Green, located on the edge of WKU's campus.
 The museum is open by appointment.

 Additionally, the SEEK Museum in Russellville offers six historic buildings on two sites that have been restored to tell the unique and buried stories of the area.

-Make a visit to the Shake Rag Historic District part of your next Bowling Green adventure and experience more of our community’s history.
-Need ideas on where to stay or eat?
+Make a visit to the Shake Rag Historic District as part of your next Bowling Green adventure and experience more of our community’s history.
+Need any ideas on where to stay or eat?
 We have you covered.
 Request a visitors guide to help plan the rest of your trip, and sign up for our monthly e-newsletter to stay in the know on BGKY.